National Network for Interoperability

 Mapping critical freight and passenger rail corridors

-Through the National Rail Action Plan (NRAP), the NTC along with industry and governments has developed the National Network for Interoperability (NNI).
+Through the National Rail Action Plan (NRAP), the NTC, together with governments and industry, has developed the National Network for Interoperability (NNI).

-Much of Australia’s national rail reform aims to improve productivity, safety and sustainability on these key national rail corridors.
+Much of Australia’s national rail reform effort is focused on these corridors — lifting productivity, safety and sustainability across the national network.

-This includes proposed changes to Rail Safety National Law (RSNL) regulations.
-These will require rail transport operators on the NNI to consider national interoperability and have an Interoperability Management Plan as part of their Safety Management System when planning changes to their railway operations.
+As part of this, the NTC is progressing changes to the Rail Safety National Law (RSNL) regulations.
+These will require rail transport operators on the NNI to consider national interoperability and include an Interoperability Management Plan in their Safety Management System when planning operational changes.

-The NNI is live and will be updated regularly as freight and passenger networks expand and evolve.
+An interactive map is now live will be updated as Australia’s freight and passenger networks expand and evolve.

 How to participate